ricko2001/Genealogy-scripts/README.md

 that fix reoccurring problems in my database caused by user errors during data entry.
 The cmd script generates a report file which is then automatically displayed in NotePad++.

-### RM -Change source template
-A utility to switch the source template used by one or a set of sources.
-Preserves all linkages and allows remapping of field data.
-This is the solution for modifying a SourceTemplate in use.

-This makes changes to the RM file when run with the "MAKE_CHANGES" option.
-Be absolutely sure that a working backup is available.
-The script works, but you will likely want to re-run it several times to get the exact results that you desire.

-My process is to always run the script on a copy of the main database.
-Then after iterating through fixes to the ini file and I'm satisfied with the results, I backup the main database and then move the copy with the changes done by the script to the main database file location.

-This is close to release.

 ### RM -Lump misc sources